rosenpass/rosenpass-website/content/en/blog/tlsrosenpass_july.md

 For this tutorial, we used two of the OpenSSL project's command line tools, `s_client` and `s_server`, that respectively implement a TLS client and server.
 The tools' man pages did not reveal to us what the `s` stands for.
 Is it “simple”?
 Or just a shorthand for the old “SSL”?
 In any case, `s_client`'s man page claims, “[i]t is a _very_ useful diagnostic tool for SSL servers”, so how could we resist?
 Regardless, one of this tutorial's co-authors has indeed already used `s_client` many times to test and debug TLS connections.

-In the following sections, we build up the final show case step-by-step, retracing the steps we took:
+In the following sections, we build up the final showcase step-by-step, retracing the steps we took:
 * As a first step, we showed how to use OpenSSL's `s_client` and `s_server` to establish a TLS channel using a dummy pre-shared key.
 * Then, we demonstrated the set up of two Rosenpass peers on localhost, having them exchange a post-quantum-secure key.
 * As a last step, we plugged the first two steps together and used `s_client` and `s_server` to establish a TLS channel using a key exchanged by Rosenpass as pre-shared key.
-* Finally, we include an informal discusssion of the cryptographic security of this approach.
+* Finally, we include an informal discussion of the cryptographic security of this approach.
 * The conclusion contains an overview the issues we encountered on the way, as well as a discussion on the direction of future potential work.

 All commands, config files, and scripts described in this tutorial are available in the [repository rosenpass/openssl-tutorial](https://github.com/rosenpass/openssl-tutorial).